-The Bank has a business banking unit.
-Our business strategy includes continuing our transition from a traditional thrift to a more "commercial-like" banking institution by continuing the development of a full complement of commercial business deposit, loan and cash management products.
-As of December 31, 2015, the business banking unit had \$525.3 million in gross loans outstanding and \$146.3 million of customer deposits.
+The Bank has a business banking unit which focuses on the development of a full complement of commercial business deposit, loan and cash management products.
+As of December 31, 2016 and 2015, the business banking unit had \$613.0 million and \$525.3 million, respectively, in gross loans outstanding and \$144.4 million and \$146.3 million, respectively, of customer deposits.

 The Bank has an internet branch, iGObanking.com®, which provides access to consumers in markets outside our geographic locations.
 Accounts can be opened online at www.iGObanking.com or by mail.
-The internet branch does not currently accept loan applications.
-As of December 31, 2015, the internet branch had \$323.7 million of customer deposits.
+Currently iGObanking.com® does not accept loan applications.
+As of December 31, 2016 and 2015, iGObanking.com® had \$417.3 million and \$323.7 million, respectively, of customer deposits.

 The Bank has a governmental banking unit, which provides banking services to public entities including counties, cities, towns, villages, school districts, libraries, fire districts and the various courts throughout the New York City metropolitan area.
-At December 31, 2015, the government banking unit had \$975.9 million in customer deposits.
+At December 31, 2016 and 2015, the government banking unit had \$1,062.1 million and \$975.9 million, respectively, in customer deposits.